ahjustsea/BuyTheDip/index.md

 - $SYMBOLS currently supported: **$BTC**, **$ETH**, **$DOGE**, **$SHIB**, **$BNB**, **$ADA**, **$XRP**, **$DOT**, **$SOL**, **$MATIC**, **$MOON**
 - Mole should get back to you within 2 minutes, but sometimes Mole needs to sleep too =).
 - To prevent some spam attacks, Mole will only respond to accounts with at least one follower.
 Sorry.
-- Why does one of the dips say "free"?
-It essential means that the price of the coin is so volatile (has seen such dramatic pumps and/or dips in the last two weeks) that if it ever reaches that level of dip, it's essentially crashed to zero.
+- Why does one of the dips say "$free"?
+It essential means that the price of the coin is volatile (very dramatic pumps in the last two weeks).
+In this case, it means that if this crypto ever reaches that level of dip, it's essentially crashed to zero.
 - *Please be sensible towards calling Mole.
 In the best case scenario, Mole will slow down and crash.
 In the worst case, Mole will get banned from Twitter.*